Policy document

 The reason for choosing Standard English as the universal type is that it is already the most widely used and understood form of English, in books, newspapers and most spoken usages.
 Having a standard, generally understood form of our language is also essential for overseas users and learners of English.
 With English as the major international language of science, medicine, commerce, the arts and air-traffic control, for example, the value of everyone being able to use and understand one standard form of the language is obvious.
 In a school with a great diversity of dialects, it would be impracticable for each child to be taught in his or her own dialect, so teaching Standard English is the simple solution.

-The Queen's English Society believes that Standard English is preferable for general use as it is more easily and widely understood.
+The King's English Society believes that Standard English is preferable for general use as it is more easily and widely understood.
 The Society respects traditional regional dialects, but discourages forms of English such as 'They never saw nobody', which can easily lead to confusions of meaning.

 5. 'RECEIVED PRONUNCIATION' AND ACCENTS